sujithsukumaran/jiraAPIAutomation/README.md

-## Portfolio Project - JIRA API Automation - Summary
+## JIRA API Automation using RestAssured - Summary

 All CRUD operations - Create a bug and story, Update issue title, Add comment and Delete it, Add an attachment, Basic Authentication done as part of this project.
 Concepts covered - Basics of RestAssured, Serialization, Spec Builders, Multipart file upload.